10 Essential Factors When Choosing a Wholesale Coffee Supplier in Australia

 Coffee company reps are hungry for new business (their incentives for taking new accounts from a competitor are outrageous).

-Most cafes in good positions will have at least 3 or more coffee company reps into their premises every week.
+Most cafes in prime locations will have at least three coffee company representatives on their premises every week.
+Yep, it's irritating, annoying, and a waste of time.

-Or they sit quietly in your cafe drinking a coffee and then pass a feedback comment when walking out that the coffee was not so good.
+Mostly, coffee representatives lead with a conversation along the lines of "you can do a lot better with a different coffee."Or they sit quietly in your cafe drinking a coffee and then pass a feedback comment when walking out that the coffee was not so good.

 The most common trap cafe owners fall into when they start researching and reviewing potential suppliers is being seduced by shiny new equipment, or generous upfront financial benefits and incentives to switch brands.